 Disadvantages of Bitmap Images

 Bitmaps lack in quality because they’re limited to a maximum of 256 colors per image.
-Because of this, the color depth is usually less than 24-bits which means there’s no room for smooth gradients or other effects you can easily add with vector graphics.
+Because of this, the color depth is usually less than 24 bits which means there’s no room for smooth gradients or other effects you can easily add with vector graphics.

-If your project requires scaling your bitmap image, then be prepared for a loss in quality since scaling will break down the block-based structure and affect each individual pixel.
+If your project requires scaling your bitmap image, then be prepared for a loss in quality since scaling will break down the block-based structure and affect each pixel.

 Not good for text-based images